social-media-ethics-automation/book/book_contents/ch21_conclusions/02_ethics_tech.md

 The start of an [xkcd comic](https://xkcd.com/1227/) compiling a hundred years of complaints about how technology has speed up the pace of life. (full transcript of comic available at [explainxkcd](https://www.explainxkcd.com/wiki/index.php/1227:_The_Pace_of_Modern_Life))
 ```

-And inventors ignoring the ethical consequences of their creations is nothing new as well, and gets critiqued regularly:
+Inventors ignoring the ethical consequences of their creations is nothing new as well, and gets critiqued regularly:

 ```{figure} jurassic_park_scientists.gif
 ---